Skip to content

 How to ditch bottled water on holidays

 Another post about bottled water!
-I thought I’d follow up to last week’s post about a documentary that sums up the downsides of bottled water.
+I thought I’d follow up to last week’s article about the documentary Tapped which sums up the downsides of bottled water.
 Today I want to talk about a something that I found challenging when just started a zero waste lifestyle: avoiding bottled water on holidays.
 But I found a way.
 Here’s how you can ditch bottled water on holidays.

 Holidays